Teaching English in Jinan

 As the capital of the Shandong Province, Jinan is often called one of the most beautiful cities in China.
 Unlike other metropolis-style cities, Jinan’s charm is in that of being the literal ‘City of Springs.’
 It has a special feeling to it with warm and welcoming locals, plenty of history, and the peacefulness of its highly-esteemed natural springs.

-Choose to teach in Jinan and you’ll be in the center of everything in the Shandong Province, ready to explore any time!
+Choose to teach English in Jinan and you’ll be in the center of everything in the Shandong Province, ready to explore any time!

 What Makes Jinan Unique